 IPSERV takes its responsibilities regarding your personal data seriously.
-However if you believe we’re not meeting those responsibilities and wish to make a complaint, please contact our Data Protection Officer by contacting, The Data Protection Officer, IPSERV Limited, Grafton House, Russell Road, Ipswich, IP1 2DE.
+However if you believe we’re not meeting those responsibilities and wish to make a complaint, please contact our Data Protection Team by contacting, Data Protection Team, IPSERV Limited, Grafton House, Russell Road, Ipswich, IP1 2DE.
 If you are not satisfied with our response you have a right to complain to the Information Commissioners’ Office.

 If you would like further information about your privacy, the specific mechanism used by us if we transfer your personal data out of the EEA, or how to request your personal information, you can e-mail us at or write to email@example.com or

 This policy is referred to in Ipserv’s Car Park Terms and Conditions.

 We collect personal data or personal information about you in the course of running our business and providing our services to you.
 Personal data means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed.

 We may collect, use, store and transfer different kinds of personal data about you which may include your name, age, contact details (telephone number, e-mail address or address), date of birth, automated number plate recognition technology images, your student status, any vehicle details including vehicle registration numbers or marks, and transaction data.
 We may also collect health information about you for example to administer the use of blue badges and in relation to incidents that may occur in our car parks.

 We also collect, use and share aggregated data such as statistical or demographic data for any purpose.
 Aggregated data could be derived from your personal data but it is not considered personal data in law and this data will not directly or indirectly reveal your identity.